University of Idaho: Steam plant

 Built in 1926, the steam plant provides heat to U of I buildings from a single location.
 Originally designed to burn coal, then oil, then natural gas, the plant was modified in 1986 to burn waste wood chips left over from local sawmills.
 The use of wood has significantly reduced the emissions of the plant, as well as cut costs to heat the campus.
 The plant is shut down twice a year for cleaning and maintenance.
 As a side benefit of the heat generation, the steam pipes are routed underneath campus walkways and provide clean (and ice free) walkways throughout the north Idaho winter.

 University housing

-The University of Idaho offers various options for on-campus housing, including four residence halls (Wallace Residence Center, Theophilus Tower, McConnell Hall, and Living Learning Communities) for students and Apartments (South Hill Apartments, South Hill Vista Apartments, and Elmwood Apartments) for non-traditional students or those who need special accommodations.
+The University of Idaho offers various options for on-campus housing, including five residence halls (Wallace Residence Center, Theophilus Tower, McConnell Hall, Living Learning Communities, and North Campus Communities) for students and Apartments (South Hill Apartments, South Hill Vista Apartments, and Elmwood Apartments) for non-traditional students or those who need special accommodations.

 Usually apartments are only available to single parents, married couples (with or without children), law students, and students over 21 years old.
 Theophilus Tower, 3 of the 4 Wallace Residence wings, and one LLC building is only available for first-year students.
 Students can also live in a Fraternity or Sorority chapter on campus.
 Summer housing is available but choices are limited.